juannytto/namida/README.md

 - Smort Tracks Generation:
   - uuh.. with dis advanced algorithm brought for you, u can generate tracks related to one you currently listening to, typically the ones that you often listened to in the same period. based on your history.
-  - also u can generate tracks released around the same time, or from specific range of time, from ratings, from available moods, or randomly.
 - Animating Thumbnail:
   - A thumbnail that animates with the current audio peak, looks cool.
 - Miniplayer Party Mode: